Epigenetic clock: Epigenetic clock theory of aging

+Applications of epigenetic clocks

 By contrasting DNA methylation age (estimated age) with chronological age, one can define measures of age acceleration.
 Age acceleration can be defined as the difference between DNA methylation age and chronological age.
 Alternatively, it can be defined as the residual that results from regressing DNAm age on chronological age.
 The latter measure is attractive because it does not correlate with chronological age.

 A positive/negative value of epigenetic age acceleration suggests that the underlying tissue ages faster/slower than expected.

 Genetic studies of epigenetic age acceleration

 The broad sense heritability (defined via Falconer's formula) of age acceleration of blood from older subjects is around 40% but it appears to be much higher in newborns.
 Similarly, the age acceleration of brain tissue (prefrontal cortex) was found to be 41% in older subjects.
 Genome-wide association studies (GWAS) of epigenetic age acceleration in postmortem brain samples have identified several SNPs at a genomewide significance level.
 GWAS of age acceleration in blood have identified several genome-wide significant genetic loci including the telomerase reverse transcriptase gene (TERT) locus.
 Genetic variants associated with longer leukocyte telomere length in TERT gene paradoxically confer higher epigenetic age acceleration in blood.